Tick Icon Gain Valuable Insights

 If your development will involve the disposal of soils, Waste Acceptance Criteria (WAC) testing may be required to classify the waste and determine its suitability for disposal in a landfill.
 WAC tests are now a standard requirement for most landfill sites.
 We can conduct WAC testing as part of the Phase 2 Site Investigation to ensure compliance and proper waste management.

-How do you avoid underground services when doing your investigation?
+How do you avoid underground services during intrusive works?

 Before commencing any site investigation, we ensure that all underground services are identified to avoid health and safety risks.
 If up-to-date plans aren’t available, we recommend requesting them from utility companies.
 In cases where timescales are tight, we can conduct a service clearance survey, which can be combined with a topographical survey if needed, ensuring no damage to underground utilities.